 Harrison’s continued criticism of Socialist policies regarding African American workers eventually led to his suspension from the Party in 1914.
 Harrison, however soon forged alliances with other radicals such as Elizabeth Gurley Flynn and William “Big Bill” Haywood of the Industrial Workers of the World (IWW), who seemed more committed to combating both racism and capitalism.

-By 1920, Hubert Harrison found his newspaper and his organizing efforts overshadowed by another West Indian immigrant, Marcus Garvey and his Universal Negro Improvement Association (UNIA).
-Though never officially joining the UNIA, Harrison accepted a position as editor for the Negro World, the UNIA newspaper.
-He worked for the Negro World for two years before breaking with Garvey in 1922.
-Eventually Harrison would join other African American leaders in signing a petition calling for Garvey’s deportation by the federal government.
+By 1920, Hubert Harrison found his newspaper and his organizing efforts overshadowed by another West Indian immigrant, Marcus Garvey, and his Universal Negro Improvement Association (UNIA).
+Though never officially joining the UNIA, Harrison accepted a position as editor for Negro World, the UNIA newspaper.
+He worked for Negro World for two years before breaking with Garvey in 1922.
+Eventually Harrison would join other African American leaders in signing a petition calling for Garvey’s deportation by the Federal government.

-After leaving the Negro World Harrison continued to lecture and write editorials for black newspapers such as the Chicago Defender and the Pittsburg Courier.
+After leaving Negro World Harrison continued to lecture and write editorials for black newspapers such as the Chicago Defender and the Pittsburgh Courier.
 Referred to by many as the “Black Socrates,” Harrison never received a college degree.

 Hubert Henry Harrison died on December 17, 1927 in New York from complications from an appendectomy.
 He was 44.